nf-core/bamtofastq/README.md

 ## Introduction

 This pipeline converts (un)mapped `.bam` files into `fq.gz` files.
 Initially, it auto-detects, whether the input file contains single-end or paired-end reads.
 Following this step, the reads are sorted using `samtools collate` and extracted with `samtools fastq`.
 Furthermore, for mapped bam files it is possible to only convert reads mapping to a specific region or chromosome.
-The obtained fastq files can then be used to further process with other pipelines.
+The obtained FastQ files can then be used to further process with other pipelines.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.